lsd-ucsc/docker-hastee/README.md

 # docker-hastee
-Modified version of HasTEE to work in docker container
+Modified version of HasTEE to work in docker container.

 ## Instructions
 1. Make sure you have Docker installed